 A work related injury can be anything from a cut or a broken bone through to death from an injury.
 Workplace injuries include:

 If you have suffered a work related injury then you may be entitled to claim for workers’ compensation.
 If your employer does not have workers compensation insurance you can still make a claim, but it will be through WorkCover Queensland.

 When injured at work there is a process which should be followed to ensure that all parties involved fulfil their obligations.

 Your employer needs to pay you in full for the day of work when the injury was sustained.
 This payment must not come from your sick leave, or from any other entitlement payment.

 Once you have submitted your claim to WorkCover it will be assessed.
 You will have the opportunity to provide information to WorkCover and give them a full account of how your claim will proceed.
 It may take up to 20 business days to make an assessment of your claim, but so long as you have provided full, accurate, and honest information about your claim WorkCover can make a decision promptly.

 If your claim is accepted, your employer needs to make the first payment of weekly compensation.
 After this, WorkCover will manage all further weekly compensation payments.

 If you have been injured at work due to your employer’s negligence, it may be possible to make a claim for personal injury.
-Your WorkCover payments are designed to protect your income and provide for any medical expenses that you incur, but if you have suffered loss beyond income and medical expenses then it is possible to pursue a claim for compensation.
+Your WorkCover payments are designed to protect your income and provide for any medical expenses that you incur, but if you have suffered loss beyond income and medical expenses then it is possible to pursue a compensation claim for pain and suffering.